EclipseFdn/jekyll-theme-eclipsefdn/README.md

 * Install the dependencies: `bundle install`

-* Build the Gem: `gem build jekyll-theme-jakarta-ee.gemspec`
+* Build the Gem: `gem build jekyll-theme-eclipsefdn.gemspec`

 Pushing the Gem to RubyGems

-* Update the version number in `jekyll-theme-jakarta-ee.gemspec`
+* Update the version number in `jekyll-theme-eclipsefdn.gemspec`
 * Create a tag with the new version number
 * Push commit and tag to github `git push origin master --tags`